Strategic Development FAQ

 Phase 1 determined that the existing San Antonio International Airport can accommodate the region’s long-term aviation needs and could be made to fit at the current location.

-Phase 2 will plan to accommodate demand for a 20-year period and will produce a preferred airport development plan for the airfield, terminal, and airport access.
-Phase 2 will also preserve airspace and land use flexibility for the next 50 years.
+Phase 2 developed the plan to accommodate demand for a 20-year period and produced a preferred airport development plan for the airfield, terminal, and airport access.

 What is a “noise contour”?
 Could aircraft noise be reduced due to new aircraft technology?